 River Forest is a somewhat small village located in the state of Illinois.
-With a population of 11,717 people and two constituent neighborhoods, River Forest is the 201st largest community in Illinois.
-River Forest has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 11,597 people and two constituent neighborhoods, River Forest is the 201st largest community in Illinois.
+Much of the housing stock in River Forest was built prior to World War II, making it one of the older and more historic villages in the country.

 River Forest home prices are not only among the most expensive in Illinois, but River Forest real estate also consistently ranks among the most expensive in America.

 Also of interest is that River Forest has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, River Forest is also a village of artists.
 River Forest has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape River Forest’s character.

 Telecommuters are a relatively large percentage of the workforce: 19.29% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, River Forest is a college town.
 There are a lot of students in River Forest attending college, and as a result River Forest provides a number of services, amenities and opportunities geared to the needs and activities of students.